Pdalla/Pdalla/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Linx
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular, GO, SQL, React Native.
-- 📫 How to reach me: Linkedin Profile
+- 📫 How to reach me: Linkedin Profile, or here.